Desha Delteil: Biography

 She was born Desha Eva Podgoršek in Ljubljana, Austria-Hungary (present-day Ljubljana, Slovenia), emigrated to the US with her sister Leja in 1913 and studied under Michel Fokine, eventually becoming first dancer in his company.
 In 1920 she appeared in a solo short movie, The Bubble, which was about a young girl dancing with a balloon, and was an uncredited cabaret dancer in the 1924 motion picture Isn't Life Wonderful.
 A few years later, her "bubble dance" in the 1929 Hollywood musical Glorifying the American Girl made her well known.

 In 1916, she was hired to pose for sculptor Harriet Whitney Frishmuth and modeled for several of Frishmuth's female bronzes, one of which Frishmuth entitled Desha.
 She became Frishmuth's favorite model, posing not only for a number of her best pieces but also for her studio art classes.
 She is known to have posed for The Vine and Roses of Yesterday, and is presumed to have posed for The Hunt based on similarities of form and figure.
 Delteil modeled for other artists as well, being highly valued for her ability to hold difficult poses for extended periods.
-She was the first model for the well known photographer Nickolas Muray (1892-1965), who was for a short time her brother-in-law.
+She was an early model for the well known photographer Nickolas Muray (1892–1965), who was for a short time her brother-in-law.